CatalystAUInf/Mahara/docs/Deploy.md

 This value also limits the maximum number of connections, as defined
 here: https://docs.microsoft.com/en-us/azure/mysql/concepts-limits

-As the Moodle database will handle cron processes as well as the website, any public facing website with more than 10 users will likely require upgrading to 100.
+As the Mahara database will handle cron processes as well as the website, any public facing website with more than 10 users will likely require upgrading to 100.
 Once the site reaches 30+ users it will require upgrading to Standard for more compute units.
 This depends